Share this with

 - Enjoy unparalleled views of Mount Fuji from the longest ropeway in Japan

-- Indulge at an exceptional Ryokan, in a room with a private “rotenburo” (outdoor bath)
+- Indulge in an exceptional Ryokan, in a room with a private “rotenburo” (outdoor bath)

 - Advance book a number of spa treatments and enjoy a private Kaiseki dinner